 - Within 14 days of commencing or resuming employment as an RECE, the Member will ensure that the Director is notified of the name, address and telephone number of all employers. - j.
 The College may require proof of compliance with any of the terms in this Order at any time. - 4.
-Requiring the Member to pay the College's costs fixed in the amount of \$1,000, within 6 months of the date of this Order.
+The Member is required to pay the College's costs fixed in the amount of \$1,000, to be paid within 10 months of the date of this Order.